-This post is a series of 3 articles about the GraphTech ecosystem, as of 2019.
+This post is part of a series of 3 articles about the GraphTech ecosystem.
 This article is the first part and covers the graph database landscape.
-The second part will be about graph analytics frameworks and the third part will list the existing graph visualization tools.
+The second part is about graph analytics frameworks and the third part will list the existing graph visualization tools.

 Back in 2014, we wrote about the graph ecosystem, which we then described as “emerging”.
 In 5 years, we’ve seen the trend become stronger, the stakeholders multiply and the ecosystem take a more assertive form.
 Now is a good time to take look at the state of the graph ecosystem in 2019, starting with graph databases.